Ruskin Park: History

 The existing houses on the site were demolished when the park was created.
 One of these was Dane House, where, in 1842, Felix Mendelssohn composed Spring Song.
 There is a sundial in the park commemorating Mendelssohn's visit.
 The former entrance porch to one of the demolished houses remains in the park, and is Grade II listed.

 The park is named after John Ruskin (1819–1900), a poet, writer and a major champion of diverse green spaces as well as of the Arts and Crafts movement, who lived nearby from 1823 to 1871.
 He gives his name equally to a university, college, museum and square.

 During World War I, recruits of the 21st Battalion, London Regiment (First Surrey Rifles) based at nearby Flodden Road in Camberwell, trained in the park.

 In 1967, the rock band Pink Floyd used Ruskin Park for their first official photoshoot.

 Facilities and features

 It has a playground, nature area, tennis court, basketball court, football and cricket pitches, and pond.

-There is a Friends of Ruskin Park group.
 There is a mural of a common toad on a wall in the park by street artist ATM, which was commissioned by the charity Froglife.

 Ruskin Park is open from 7.00am to 15 minutes before sunset every day.